“We are not makers of history. We are made by history.” Martin Luther King

 What makes Audley’s coverage/approach to History effective?

 Children will find the past fascinating and history will be brought to life through awe and wonder hooks eg. artefact-handling workshops and historical site visits.
 These immersive activities will boost children’s understanding and passion for the subject.
 It will benefit all pupils and also allow children with low levels of literacy to access the content of the curriculum.
 When talking to children they will talk enthusiastically about what they have been learning and how they have evaluated their work.
-History will be planned in a cross-curricular way, involving links across a range of subjects.
-Lessons that are cross-curricular will have key milestones related to the subject on the top of their planning.
-The historical content of these lessons will be explicitly taught in tandem with the other subjects.
+History will be planned in a cohesive way, involving links across a range of subjects.
+Lessons will have key milestones related to the subject; the historical content of these lessons will be explicitly taught in tandem with the other subjects.

 What do we want an Audley Historian to know/have experienced/be able to do before they leave Year 6?